 The global litigation was resolved by a worldwide cross-license agreement announced July 9.
 Ericsson and Samsung agreed to drop all wireless-technology-related lawsuits between the two companies as part of the agreement.

-McKool Smith principals Douglas A. Cawley and Theodore Stevenson III led a team of firm attorneys as counsel for Ericsson and Sony Ericsson, including Josh Budwin, Kevin Burgess, Darryl Burke, John Campbell, and Tom Fasone.
+McKool Smith principals Douglas A. Cawley and Theodore Stevenson III led a team of firm attorneys as counsel for Ericsson and Sony Ericsson, including Josh Budwin, Darryl Burke, John Campbell, and Tom Fasone.